Listen to This Blog Post:

 When you find yourself in such a situation in your own life, how can you pickup the keys and unlock the door that is blocking you?

-1. Dropping the Keys: Even when you locate your car keys, the solution to your current situation, you may not handle it gracefully.
-Fear, anxiety, or other limitations (like sore fingers in my story) can cause you to “drop” your own opportunities to find a solution to the situation that slammed the door” on you.
-Remember, progress isn’t always graceful it is best to view your current situation with discernment, that is , without judgement.
+- Dropping Your Keys: Even when you locate your keys in your own pocket, providing the solution to your current adverse situation, you may not handle it gracefully.
+Fear, anxiety, or other limitations (like trapped fingers in my story) can cause you to “drop” your own opportunities to find a solution to the situation that slammed the door on you.
+Remember, progress isn’t always graceful and it is best to view your current situation with discernment, that is, without judgement.

-3. Unlocking the Door with the Keys: Finally, with the keys in your hand and even though you are in pain, you unlock the door that is blocking you.
+- Unlocking the Door with Your Keys: Finally, with the keys in your hand and even though you are in pain, you unlock the door that is blocking you.
 The struggle is behind you, and you are free to move forward again.
-As you unlock the door block you, you obtain not just relief from the pain, but a sense of personal strength, transformation and success earned from facing the obstacle and picking up your own keeps and personally unlocking the door to it.
+As you unlock the door that blocks you ;with your own key, you obtain not just relief from the pain, but a sense of personal strength, transformation and success earned from facing the obstacle and picking up your own keys and personally unlocking the door that was blocking you.

 Life will slam doors on you from time-to-time.
-You may fumble, your own keys.
-Even when you drop them, we can bend down, pick them up, and keep going and create a positive impact in your own life.
+You always have the keys in own pocket to unlock such doors in your own pocket.
+You my drop your own keys.
+Even in such a situation when you do, you can bend down, pick them up, unlock that door and keep going and create a positive impact in your own life.

 Stephen Lesavich, PhD